crowdlingo/course/src/speaking/television.md

 ## Vocabulary

 <vocab-list>
+- entertaining
+  - agreeably diverting
+- enjoyable
+  - affording satisfaction or pleasure
-- especially
+- television
-  - to a distinctly greater extent or degree than is common
+  - broadcasting visual images of stationary or moving objects
-- exciting
+- advanced
-  - creating or arousing excitement
+  - farther along in physical or mental development
-- computer
+- developed
-  - a machine for performing calculations automatically
+  - being changed over time so as to be e.g. stronger or more complete or more useful
 - obsessed
   - having or showing excessive or compulsive concern with something
-- remember
-  - recall knowledge from memory
-- advanced
+- listening
-  - farther along in physical or mental development
+  - the act of hearing attentively

 <!-- blank -->